runtimeverification/rv-predict/docs/src/docs/quickstart.rst

     Usage: rv-predict [rv_predict_options] [--] [java_options] <java_command_line>
       Common options (use -h -v for a complete list):

-          --dir-name         The name of the base directory where RV-Predict creates log directories
+          --base-log-dir     The name of the base directory where RV-Predict creates log directories
-                             Default:
+                             Default: /tmp

           --include          Comma separated list of packages to include